 No one wants to have to cancel their holiday but if this happens to you, you need to know what your rights are when it comes to getting your money back.
 Our guide explains it all.

-If your travel operator changes the terms and conditions of your packaged holiday you can cancel and get a full refund.
+If your travel operator changes the terms and conditions of your package holiday, you’re entitled to cancel your trip and get a full refund.

-To get a refund they have to have made a change to your:
+To get a refund, your operator must have made a change to your:

-If the price of your holiday goes up after you have booked and you are asked to pay more, you can cancel your booking and get a full refund, providing the increase is significant according to the law.
+If the price of your holiday goes up after you have booked and you are asked to pay more, you can also cancel your booking and get a full refund, providing the increase is significant according to the law.
 A significant increase is usually 10% or more.

 Even if there have been no changes to your booking, there are certain situations in which you might be able to get a refund, but this depends on the terms and conditions of your booking.

 This guide explains your rights if your flights are cancelled due to strike action.

 Most travel agents let you cancel within a set period but you will usually have to pay a cancellation fee.

 This depends on when your holiday is due to take place.
-The longer there is to go, the higher the chance you will get a refund.
+The earlier you cancel, the higher the chance you will get a refund.
 For example:

-90 days before: lose the money you put down as a deposit
+90 days before your holiday: lose the money you put down as a deposit

-60 days before: lose 50% of the cost of your holiday
+60 days before your holiday: lose 50% of the cost of your holiday

-30 days before: lose 70% of the cost of your holiday
+30 days before your holiday: lose 70% of the cost of your holiday

-10 days before: lose 100% of the cost of your holiday
+10 days before your holiday: lose 100% of the cost of your holiday

-If your hotel or airline makes significant changes to your booking you should be able to cancel without paying a fee.
+If your hotel or airline makes significant changes to your booking you should be able to cancel your trip without paying a fee.

-Beyond this you do not have any legal rights to cancel and you will be bound by your booking terms and conditions.
+Beyond this, however, you do not have any legal rights to cancel and you will be bound by your booking terms and conditions.